why social engineering attacks are more effective than malware

 Most security controls are built to:

-• Allow valid credentials
+• Accept valid credentials

 • Trust approved workflows